 It is difficult to image, but it seems certain that women would not be treated the way they are now.
 If women were truly regarded as no less than men in their intrinsic capacities and inbuilt resources for leadership, decision making, and spiritual understanding, then men in leadership would routinely utilize women’s abilities fully in such areas as financial and administrative management, ministry to both men and women, moral and theological reasoning, spiritual gifts and insights, and biblical exegesis and exposition.
 Women would not be consistently interrupted, dismissed, patronized or ignored when they speak up in classrooms or staff / faculty / board meetings of Christian organizations.
 Rather, men would listen to, respect, appreciate, and seek out women’s counsel and expertise in all the areas where gifted women stand to contribute the important task of shepherding God’s flock and sharing the gospel of Christ with the world at large. (p.
 419)

-Right now, women are virtually silent church-goers who are ignored.
+Right now, women are virtually silent church-goers who are ignored, in major denominations.
 But when we see true equality in being and roles–the two cannot be logically separated by the Complementarians’ own definitions found in their writings–then women could have a beneficial voice and role in the church.

-28..
-Egalitarianism is nothing more than creeping, postmodern, Western feminism, which denies the authority and inerrancy of Scripture and advocates all sorts of unbiblical sexual ethics.
+29..
+Egalitarianism is nothing more than creeping, postmodern, Western hyper-feminism, which denies the authority and inerrancy of Scripture and advocates all sorts of unbiblical sexual ethics.

 It is true that some individual egalitarians advocate those things, but this is not true of all of them.
 Egalitarians like me don’t do those things but have a basic point.
 The so-called prescriptive commands in Scripture (e.g. 1 Timothy 2:11-15 and 1 Corinthians 14:34-36, etc.) must be read in their cultural context.
 And when this is done, egalitarians conclude that these seemingly universal and strict prohibitions against women’s full involvement in ministry are just Paul speaking to his particular context.
 The prohibitions are not universal, after all.
 This further implies that when Paul’s cultural issues are addressed and solved, women back then (and today) can fully participate in various ministry functions and church governance, just as Phoebe, Junia, Euodia, Syntyche, Priscilla, Mary of Rom.
 16:6 (and others) actually did..